Key Facts 2014-15

 • Freshman Seminar on the Common Good; Sophomore Writing Workshop; Junior-year U.S. History/American Civilization Research Project/Paper; Senior Interdisciplinary term electives

-• Study abroad opportunities in France, Spain, Italy, China, and Jordan
+• Study abroad opportunities in France, Spain, Italy, China, Jordan, South Africa, Dominican Republic, the Arctic Circle, Hungary, and India

 • Special programs: The Mountain School (Vt.), CITYterm (N.Y.), The High Mountain Institute (Colo.), Chewonki Semester School (Maine), Study-Travel Program in in Barcelona (Spain), and The School for Ethics and Global Leadership (D.C.)